elilee476/elilee476.github.io/_posts/2025-01-12-Response-to-Guest-Post.md

 $$β<\frac{C_p}{EV(W)}$$

-such that a positive EV claim ($EV(W)>C_p$) will not be financed.
+such that a positive EV claim ($$EV(W)>C_p$$) will not be financed.
 This is what Hanes means he says that contingency investors are *under-incentivized* to bring claims.

-The question is whether we want all claims where $EV(W)>C_p$ to be financed.
+The question is whether we want all claims where $$EV(W)>C_p$$ to be financed.
 In order to evaluate that, we need a way of accounting for the total social good associated with whether a claim gets brought.

 One such accounting could be the following: the total social good is